-The effects of powder on rat BWG, feed intake & feed efficiency ratio are revealed by data in Table 2.
-The average BWG of the Group of positive controls (+Ve) was significantly lesser than that of Group of negative controls (-Ve), with values of 180.40 ± 34.89 and 221.80 ± 9.60 , respectively.
-Additionally, as in contrast to the positive control (+Ve), the average values of groups three, four, & five each showed a significantly higher rate of body weight growth, with average values of 203.80 ± 37.65 , 211.40 ± 30.16 , and 216.20 ± 23.70 , respectively.
-The group (5) that consumed a baseline diet with ashwagandha powder at level 3 saw the best results with an average value of 20.88 ± 4.42 and 27.17 ± 1.14 , respectively.
-The feed intake table demonstrated that average value of the Group of positive controls (+Ve) was much lower than that of the Group of negative controls 20.88 ± 4.42 and 27.17 ± 1.14 , respectively.
+The effects of powder on rat BWG, feed intake & feed efficiency ratio are revealed by data in (Table 2).
+The average BWG of the group of positive controls (+Ve) was significantly lesser than that of group of values negative controls (-Ve), with of 180.40 ± 34.89 and $221.80\pm9.60(\%)$, respectively.
+Additionally, as in contrast to the positive control (+Ve), the average values of groups three, four, & five each showed a significantly higher rate of body weight growth, with average 203.80±37.65, 211.40±30.16, values of and 216.20±23.70(%), respectively.
+The group (5) that consumed a basal diet with ashwagandha powder at level 3 saw the best results with an average value of 20.88 ± 4.42 and 27.17 ± 1.14 , respectively.
+The feed intake table demonstrated that average value of the group of positive controls (+Ve) was much lower than that of the group of negative controls 20.88±4.42 and 27.17±1.14, respectively.
+Feed efficiency ratio decreased in positive control group compared to negative control group with a mean value of 0.63 ± 0.22 and 0.82 ± 0.01 , respectively there is no significant changes between negative control group and groups of rats fed on three levels of ashwagandha powder.

-The current statistics agree well with a number of studies that have been evaluated by (Raakhee et al., 2009 and Ali, 2021).
+The current statistics agree well with a number of studies that have been evaluated by (Raakhee et al., 2009 & Ali, 2021).
 They found that ashwagandha strengthens the immune system, which refocuses attention on losing weight.
 Antioxidants, which are essential for both weight loss and general health, are also included in it.
 Additionally, a few earlier studies found that the high concentration of various bioactive components, including carotene, flavonoids, alkaloids, triterpenoids, tannins, phenolics, and saponins, may be the reason for the beneficial effects of ashwagandha root powder (ARP) on controlling obesity (Gad Alla, 2023; Elhassaneen et al., 2023-b & Elhassaneen et al., 2023-a).
-Prior research has demonstrated that ARP's anti-obesity effects may be ascribed to multiple mechanisms, such as anti-inflammatory, antioxidant, decreased fat accumulation, lowered levels of leptin and resistin, lipolysis, adiponectin, inhibited elevated elevated adipocyte differentiation, and decreased adipogenesis (Raakhee et al., 2009).
+Prior research has demonstrated that ARP's anti-obesity effects may be ascribed to multiple mechanisms, such as anti-inflammatory, antioxidant, decreased fat accumulation, lowered levels of leptin and resistin, elevated lipolysis, elevated adiponectin, inhibited adipocyte differentiation, and decreased adipogenesis (Raakhee et al., 2009).